 A Northern Prospect and A New Frontier for the West

-The concept of the West as we are familiar with it – the excitement of the frontier populated and defined by its adventurous pioneers, industrious homesteaders, lawless cowboys, and, of course, Indians (the native people of North America who seemed to arouse fascination and fear in equal measure) — began in Canada during the late 19th Century.
+The concept of the West as we are familiar with it — the excitement of the frontier populated and defined by its adventurous pioneers, industrious homesteaders, lawless cowboys, and, of course, Indians (the native people of North America who seemed to arouse fascination and fear in equal measure) — began in Canada during the late 19th century.
 Canadian interest in western, or frontier, culture is evidenced by the success of Buffalo Bill’s 1885 tour through Montreal.
-The Wild West show included United States cowboys, sharpshooters, and military soldiers in addition to Native Americans and Mexican gauchos or vaqueros (from which we get our term “buckaroo”).
-Such popular traveling shows were intended to celebrate and bring the “American” West on the road.
+The Wild West show included United States cowboys, sharpshooters, and military soldiers in addition to Native Americans and Mexican gauchos or vaqueros.
+Such popular traveling shows were intended to celebrate and take the “American” West on the road.
 However, for Canadians this cowboy culture was not unique to the United States, it existed in their own backyard.

 In 1886, in an effort to draw Canadian farmers and ranchers west (from places like Montreal), the Calgary and District Agricultural Society held its first fair, an event that would come to be known as the Calgary Stampede.
 The Stampede featured traditional western events designed to showcase and celebrate the skills of Canadian cowboys, such as bronco (bucking horse) riding, horse racing, trick roping, and other classic rodeo exhibitions.
 The Stampede is still held every summer in Calgary and throughout its more than century-long existence, it has become famous throughout the world.

 Smoking, chewing, and drinking.
 Hunting, fishing, and trapping.
 Such activities are often associated with rural communities and, in the past, with frontiersmen and cowboys.
-The popularity of these pastimes in Canada is evidenced by the Reid’s collection of tobacco tins, alcohol paraphernalia, hunting equipment and advertisements.
-Manufacturers of these items capitalized on their customers’ interest in and lived experience of the Frontier and the West in Canada, enticing them with catchy slogans like “Best in the West,” deliberately familiar but exotic tags such as, “Pipe of Peace,” and seductive promises: “This box will be very useful for bringing back gold dust, small nuggets.”
-Ideas and images that define the West were used over and over on labels and in advertisements for products that are not American, but Canadian.
+The popularity of these pastimes in Canada is evidenced by the Reids’ collection of tobacco tins, alcohol paraphernalia, hunting equipment and advertisements.
+Manufacturers of these items capitalized on their customers’ interest in and lived experience of the Frontier and the Canadian West, enticing them with catchy slogans like “Best in the West,” deliberately familiar but exotic tags such as, “Pipe of Peace,” and seductive promises: “This box will be very useful for bringing back gold dust, small nuggets.”
+Ideas and images that define the West were repeatedly used on labels and in advertisements for products that are not American, but Canadian.

 Another, somewhat more abstract theme enmeshed in our understanding of the West is movement or travel.
 The frontier is by definition something beyond the border.
 In history, the West is something we are moving towards, literally and metaphorically, the goal of an always forward moving linear progress.
 As in the United States, movement was revolutionized in Canada with the development and expansion of the railroad during the Gilded Age, which spanned from the early 1870s to about 1900.
 The Dominion Express Co. was founded in 1873 as the original express company of the Canadian Pacific Railway, Canada’s first transcontinental railroad.
 Deliberately intended to connect East to West, the trains of the C.P.R. ran from Quebec all the way to British Columbia.